 We went out to the scene, took photos, and spoke with other pedestrians in the area who also fell and took their statements.
 We interviewed all of the businesses in the strip mall until we had many statements proving that the bricks in the walkway were uneven.
 We filed suit and recovered a fair sum of money after mediation.

-Case 7: Trip on dog’s leash results in financial recovery
+Case 7: Trip on a dog’s leash results in financial recovery

 Unfortunately, the pup was less than comfortable within the confines of the town with all the noise and busyness that occur there.
 When a car drove by, it startled the dog, making it jerk away from the bench.
 The dog leash popped off from the bench and flew into Vivian’s path, causing her to trip.
 She suffered a painful fracture of her wrist, her first such injury of that nature.